 Wings Bow Tie

 The ‘Wings’ bow tie is very unusual and modern.
 This one really stands out from the crowd and is absolutely perfect if you want a bow tie that’s a bit different from the rest.

 Most people I meet have very strong opinions on which style of bow tie is right for them.
 Those who wear both are, in my experience, a rare breed!
 However, it’s important to remember to wear whichever style and shape makes you feel good.
 If you’re confident and extroverted, you might prefer a brighter colour and a more unusual shape.
 If you’re quieter by nature or are attending a very formal event you may wish to wear a more traditional black bow tie in a standard shape.
-I’ll be writing more articles on how to choose a bow tie and when/where to wear them soon.
 I hope you’ve found this guide useful.
 Feel free to get in touch if you have any questions or comments!

 Other useful bow tie resources...